Han00127/Prot-Sequence-generation/README.md

-### Structure-informed Langugage Models Are Protein Designers
+# Structure-informed Langugage Models Are Protein Designers

 This is the unofficial code of the arxiv paper *Structure-informed Language Models Are Protein Designers* published by *Zhang Zaixiang et al*

 ![LMDesign](https://github.com/Han00127/Structure-informed-Language-Models-Are-Protein-Designers/assets/93216105/6bcdcb65-8ce7-4736-ae29-d0302a535c1f)

-# One line summary of implmentation:
+## Summary of implmentation:

-We achieve relatively similar performance in base model implementation like ProtMPNN, ProtMPNN-CMLM models.
-However, our implementation achieve surprising results on CATH4.2 and TS test datset such that we reach state-of-the-art performance on both dataset. our result / paper results.
+We achieve similar performance in base model implementation like ProtMPNN, ProtMPNN-CMLM models.
+However, our implementation on LM-Design achieves surprising results on CATH4.2 and TS test datset as shown in below Table.
 Please refer to "results/" together to verify the experimental results.

 ![image](https://github.com/Han00127/Structure-informed-Language-Models-Are-Protein-Designers/assets/93216105/bc5c04a8-a81d-4f46-9eb1-3f75bfe18e5c)

 Code implmentation
 -----------------------------------------------------------------------------------------------------
-To run LMDesign clone this github repo and install corresponding **lmdesign.yaml** environemnt on your conda or if you are using Braincloud, use **lmdesing_final** shared image.
+To run LM-Design, clone my github repo and install corresponding **lmdesign.yaml** environemnt on your conda or if you are using Braincloud, use **lmdesing_final** shared image.

-If use yaml installation, please check dependency in yaml files and install with the following command: conda env create --file lmdesign.yaml
+For yaml installation, please check dependency in yaml files and install with the following command: conda env create --file lmdesign.yaml

 All methods are light weight models so that 1 GPU (V100) is enough.
 But it still has depency on CPU computing on featurizations on both structure and PLM models.